gaohuang/DenseNet_lite/README.md

 # DenseNet_lite

 This implements the DenseNet architecture introduced in [Densely Connected Convolutional Network](http://arxiv.org/abs/1608.06993).The original Torch implementation can be found at https://github.com/liuzhuang13/DenseNet, and please find more details about DenseNet there.
 The only difference here is that we write a customed container "DenseLayer.lua" to implement the dense connections in a more memory efficient way.
-This leads to **~25% reduction** in memory consumption during training.
-The training time is amost the same.
+This leads to **~25% reduction** in memory consumption during training, while keeps the accuracy and training time the same.

 ##Usage
 0. Install Torch ResNet (https://github.com/facebook/fb.resnet.torch) following the instructions there.
 To reduce memory consumption, we recommend to install the [optnet](https://github.com/fmassa/optimize-net) package.